parvic/watch-next/README.md

 [![Watch Next][part-2]](https://watch-next.vercel.app/)

-Using the TMDB API, we are able to get lots of information about movies.
+Using the TMDB API, we can get lots of information about movies.
 Allied to an awesome interface, we are now sharing a way to know information about the trending movies.

 ### Built With